mikro-orm/mikro-orm/README.md

 - add query logging
 - add nativeUpdate and nativeDelete (without hooks support), allow only entities in EM#remove
 - remove references on other entities when deleting entity (e.g. from M:N collection)
+- support for string ids in find query

 ## TODO docs